Limit cycle enumeration in random vector fields: Introduction

 \begin{thm}[square root law for Kostlan perturbations] Let $p,q$ be random polynomials of degree $d$ sampled independently from the Kostlan ensemble.
 For $\rho>0$ let $N_{d,\e}(\rho)$ denote the number of limit cycles situated in the disk $\DD_\rho$ of the vector field

 Then as $\e \rightarrow 0$, $N_{d,\e}(\rho)$ converges almost surely to a random variable $N_d(\rho)$ whose expectation satisfies the following asymptotic in $d$.

 \end{thm}

 The proof of this result identifies the $\e \rightarrow 0$ limit as the number of zeros of a Poincar\'e-Pontryagin-Melnikov integral (the first Melnikov function associated to the perturbation) which is a random Gaussian function in this setting.
 We apply the Kac-Rice formula to determine the average number of zeros, and we use Laplace's method in the asymptotic analysis as $d \rightarrow \infty$.
-This type of application of the Kac-Rice formula is novel, and the technique can be adapted more generally to the study of randomly perturbed Hamiltonian systems, see Lemmas \ref{lemma:Nd}, \ref{lemma:EK}, \ref{lemma:twopt}.
+It is worth noting that this technique extends more generally to the study of randomly perturbed Hamiltonian systems, see Lemmas \ref{lemma:Nd}, \ref{lemma:EK}, \ref{lemma:twopt}, and Section \ref{sec:abelian}.

 We next consider a family of models where $p$ and $q$ have independent coefficients with mean zero and variances that have a power law relationship to the degree of the associated monomial.
 We collect the variances as deterministic weights, $c_m$ depending on the degree $m$.
 Namely, \be p(x,y) = \sum_{m=1}^d \sum_{j+k = m} c_m a_{j,k} x^j y^k, \ee and \be q(x,y) = \sum_{m=1}^d \sum_{j+k = m} c_m b_{j,k} x^j y^k, \ee with \be c_m^2 \sim m^\gamma, \quad \text{as } m \rightarrow \infty, \quad \gamma > 0 \ee and $a_{j,k}$, $b_{j,k}$ are i.i.d. with mean zero, unit variance, and finite moments.